chdsbd/kodiak/README.md

     # WIP GitHub App
     dont_wait_on_status_checks = [] # default: [], options: list of check names (e.g. ["ci/circleci: lint_api"])

+    # immediately update a PR whenever the target updates.
+This does not efficiently update PRs and will cause PRs to update multiple times as competing PRs are merged into the same target.
+    update_branch_immediately = false # default: false

     [merge.message]
     # by default, github uses the first commit title for the PR of a merge.